AJ Ginnis: Career

-Ginnis achieved his first World Cup podium on 4 February 2023 as the runner-up in slalom at Chamonix, France.
+Upon his return, Ginnis finally found success at the highest level of the sport during his breakthrough 2023 campaign.
+He achieved his first World Cup podium on 4 February as the runner-up in the slalom at Chamonix, France.
 With his second-place finish, Ginnis became the first Greek skier in history to secure a podium position in a World Cup alpine ski race.
-Two weeks later. at the World Championships in Courchevel, he won the silver medal in slalom.
+Two weeks later, at the World Championships in Courchevel, he won the silver medal in slalom – Greece's first world championships medal in any Winter Olympic sport.